openharmony/docs/en/application-dev/reference/apis/js-apis-plainarray.md

 toString(): String

-Obtains a string that contains all entries in this container.
+Obtains a string that contains all elements in this container.

+**System capability**: SystemCapability.Utils.Lang

 **Return value**